How to handle customer complaints

 Always respond to a customer complaint.
 If you deal with the issue quickly enough, you should be able to resolve it and keep your customer.
 Remember, it takes a lot more effort and expense to gain new customers than it does to keep existing ones.

 Also, in this connected age, if you ignore complaints you run the risk of your unhappy customer spreading the word through social media and personal contacts.

 Complaints are part of business life.
-Having an established process for handling them will minimise their negative impact on your business.
+Having an established process for handling them will minimize their negative impact on your business.

 Be prepared for anger and emotion

-Complaints can sometimes escalate into emotional, insulting and offensive behaviour.
+Complaints can sometimes escalate into emotional, insulting and offensive behavior.
 This can be traumatic for the customer, and also for the person in your business who's handling the complaint.